-This course can be counted in partial fulfillment of the elective credits towards the 120-credit graduation requirement.
+This course can be counted in partial fulfillment of the 130 total credits required for graduation.

 Course Title: Creative Writing Course Number: 3L1CH

 Grade(s): 10-12 Credits: 2.5

 Prerequisites: None Length: Half Year

 This course offers students the opportunity to express their unique thoughts and original ideas as they craft fiction and nonfiction pieces, including self-selected topics of interest.
 To support students as they begin to develop their own unique voices as writers, students will read, interpret, and analyze a variety of poems, nonfiction texts, and fictional works by a variety of authors while gaining a sound understanding of the elements and forms of writing to inspire and inform their own writing decisions.